cbanbury/grunt-simple-protractor/README.md

 directory of the local server.

 Both servers will close when protractor finishes, which makes it very useful for continuous integration environments.
+Protractor does support directConnect, but it does not always work, and it definitely does not work for all browsers, such as the headless browser [PhantomJS](http://phantomjs.org/).

+## Automating WebDriver

 If you don't want to automate webdriver, you can set `autoWebdriver` to `false`.
 If you start webdriver manually, you need to close it when grunt finishes.

 You can send a `SIGINT` signal to the selenium process to gracefully exit: `kill -s SIGINT seleniumProcess.pid`.
+You would probably also need to [fork](http://linux.die.net/man/2/fork) your shell process so that you can run both the protractor and webdriver process simultaneously.
+That's why `autoWebdriver` is set to `true` by default -- it's much simpler.